Write a whole book, start to shelf.

 Flip one switch and your book is live in the public library — readable anywhere, downloadable as EPUB.

-The Studio is a single, calm surface — a Navigator with the build ladder and a live map of every page, an editor in the middle, and an always-on AI in the rail.
-You converse to generate and revise; it proposes, you review and apply.
+The Studio is a single surface: your book as a living tree — idea, foundations, structure, scenes, prose — with a rung ladder tracking what holds and what's left, and one always-on Agent in the rail.
+You converse to build and revise; it proposes, applies, and auto-verifies each scene against its plan.
 Think of it as a code editor, but for a novel.

-- →A live map of what's planned, drafted, and out of sync
+- →A rung ladder shows what's planned, drafted, and out of sync

 It builds a book the way a novelist would.

 Not one giant prompt.
-Pensive settles the foundations first — the argument, the ending, a cast with a want, a wound, and a lie, the tentpole moments — then a one-paragraph spine, then a beat for every page.
+Pensive settles the foundations first — the controlling idea, the ending, a cast with a want, a wound, and a lie, the tentpole moments — then the structure: acts and their causal beats, page by page, then a scene for each.
 Only once the bones hold does it write the prose, in your book's voice.

-- →Foundations: argument, ending, cast, tentpole moments, voice
+- →Foundations: controlling idea, ending, cast, tentpole moments, voice

-- →A spine and a page-by-page beat sheet — before any prose
+- →Structure: acts, causal beats, and a scene for each — before any prose

 - →Pin what matters; the AI has to keep it